ponnamkarthik/reorderableitemsview/README.md

 A Flutter package for staggered grid view or ListView with ordering support

+## Info

+This plugin uses most for its code from ReorderableListView

+This Plugin combines the [ReorderableListView](https://api.flutter.dev/flutter/material/ReorderableListView-class.html) and [flutter_staggered_grid_view](https://pub.dev/packages/flutter_staggered_grid_view) to provide Draggable behaviour for Staggered GridView

 ## Usage
 To use this plugin, add `reorderableitemsview` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).